th2-net/th2-pico/README.md

 If you used `ctrl+c` to stop bundle, it will shut down properly with closing all resources.
 In case you killed pico with -9 option you need to use `shutdown.sh` script to close all resources properly.

+`shutdown.sh` has several execution modes:
++ without arguments: stop all pico subprocess property Script looks for actual PIDs by '.../pico/workspace/configs' pattern
++ -p/--process <PID>: stop process by PID and its child processes
++ -c/--component <component name>: stop pico component by schema name and its child processes Script looks for actual PID in <starus folder>/<component name>.json file

 # Release notes

+## 0.0.6
+### Fix:
++ `shutdown.sh` script can't kill components run sub-processes gracefully
+### Feature:
++ added kill process by PID and component by name modes into `shutdown.sh`

 ## 0.0.5
 ### Feature:
 + Pico captures sysout / syserr of component process

 ### Fix:
 + Pico doesn't close some components sometimes